MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Set the parameter net.ipv4.tcp_retries1 to '3' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_retries1 = 3` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_retries1 = 3`.
 This setting is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIpv4Retries1 (Set the parameter net.ipv4.tcp_retries1 to '3' in the Application VM OS in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019722#:~:text=To%20check%20for%20current%20values%20of%20certain%20TCP%20tuning).

 ### Set the parameter net.ipv4.tcp_tw_reuse to '0' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_tw_reuse = 0` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_tw_reuse = 0`.
 This setting is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIpv4TcpReuse (Set the parameter net.ipv4.tcp_tw_reuse to '0' in the Application VM OS in SAP workloads)](https://www.suse.com/support/kb/doc/?id=000019722#:~:text=To%20check%20for%20current%20values%20of%20certain%20TCP%20tuning).

 ### Set the parameter net.ipv4.tcp_keepalive_intvl to '75' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_keepalive_intvl = 75` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_keepalive_intvl = 75`.
 This setting is recommended for all Application VM OS in SAP workloads.

 Learn more about [App Server Instance - AppIPV4intvl (Set the parameter net.ipv4.tcp_keepalive_intvl to '75' in the Application VM OS in SAP workloads)](/azure/virtual-machines/workloads/sap/high-availability-guide).